WINNER OF THE INTERNATIONAL MAN BOOKER PRIZE 2017

 Brilliant, blistering… With Dovaleh, Grossman has created a character who’s captivating and horrific and a stand-up routine that’s disgusting and authentically human.
 I can hardly say how the book achieves its bewitching effects.
 It all happened so fast.

-Unless pop lyricists have the lock on the Novel prize in literature from now on, then a leading future candidate must be David Grossman.
+Unless pop lyricists have the lock on the Nobel prize in literature from now on, then a leading future candidate must be David Grossman.

 Much of it is extremely funny, but it’s also tightly controlled and carefully paced… Few writers hold a more unflinching mirror up to Israeli society than Grossman… [A Horse Walks into a Bar] is a work of sombre brilliance and disquieting rage, an unsparing exploration of the seductive spell of escapism and “the corruption that is in cynicism.”

-This is a virtuoso piece of writing, a whirlwind of laughter and tears that sucks you in and makes you holds your breath.
+This is a virtuoso piece of writing, a whirlwind of laughter and tears that sucks you in and makes you hold your breath.

 David Grossman won the 2017 Man Booker International Prize for his novel A Horse Walks into a Bar.
 He joins us to discuss comedy, memory, and the stories we tell ourselves as people and nations